 As a Devildog basketball player, Chuck earned 4 Varsity letters and was an All Skyline Conference selection in 1964 and 1965 for Coach Joe Small.
 He was also voted as the Most Valuable Player in basketball in 1964 and 1965.
 Chuck made Devildog athletic history in 1964 by being named a High School Basketball All-American by Coach & Athlete Magazine.
 Other historic awards include playing on 2 South Carolina Class 1A State Championship basketball teams at Travelers Rest High School in 1963 and 1964.
 The 1963 team was coached by Paul Goebel.
 He was Co-Captain of the 1965 basketball team and was selected to play in the North/South All-Star Basketball Game in 1965.

-Baseball was another sport where Chuck excelled earning 5 Varsity letters and was the leading hitter for the Devildogs as an 8th grader in 1961 and as a sophomore in 1963 while batting .400, and was a member of the 1963 Skyline Conference Baseball Champions.
+Chuck also excelled in baseball earning 5 Varsity letters.
+He was the leading hitter for the Devildogs as an 8th grader in 1961 and as a sophomore in 1963 while batting 0.400.
+Chuck was a member of the 1963 Skyline Conference Baseball Champions.
 He played Shortstop and 3rd base and was an All Skyline Conference selection in 1964 and 1965.
 He has an overall career batting average of .422.

 In track Chuck earned 4 Varsity letters while participating in the 440 yd. dash and all of the relay events.
 The Devildogs were Skyline Conference Champions in 1963 in track.
 He also earned All Skyline Conference honors in 1964 and 1965 and was voted the Most Valuable Runner in 1964.

-Chuck’s excellence in the classroom and in athletics at Travelers Rest High School allowed him to have multiple scholarship offers in Football, Basketball and Track from several colleges and universities.
-He was offered and accepted a football scholarship from Clemson University where he played for the Tigers from 1965 to 1969 as a Defensive Back for Coach Frank Howard and earned 3 Varsity letters.
+Chuck’s excellence in the classroom and in athletics resulted in multiple scholarship offers in Football, Basketball and Track from several colleges and universities.
+He was offered and accepted a football scholarship from Clemson University.
+He played for the Tigers from 1965 to 1969 as a Defensive Back for Coach Frank Howard earning 3 Varsity letters.
 He was a member of 2 ACC Championship teams in 1966 and 1967.
 Chuck also earned the ACC Honor Roll Award for Outstanding Academic Achievement during athletic participation for the 1969-1970 collegiate school year.
 Chuck is a 1970 graduate of Clemson University.

 Chuck passed away on March 21, 2018 at the age of 71.
 He is remembered at Travelers Rest High School as an outstanding student athlete and All-American whose efforts and abilities help establish our athletic traditions.